Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes

-The major advantage to test $H_0^\bh$ over $H_0$ is that in $H_0^\bh$ the conditioning r.v. is real.
+The major advantage of testing $H_0^\bh$ over $H_0$ is that in $H_0^\bh$ the conditioning r.v. is real.
 The potential drawbacks of this universal method are a possible loss of power and that the outcome of the test may vary for different projections.
-Both inconveniences can be alleviated by sampling several directions $\bh_1,\ldots, \bh_K$, testing the projected hypotheses $H_0^{\bh_1},\ldots,H_0^{\bh_K}$ and selecting an appropriate way to mix the resulting $p$-values.
-For example, by the FDR method proposed in \cite{Benjamini2001} (see Section 2.2.2 of \cite{Cuesta-Albertos2010}) it is possible to control the final rejection rate to be \textit{at most} $\alpha$ under $H_0$.
-The procedure is described in the following generic algorithm.
+Both inconveniences can be alleviated by sampling several directions $\bh_1,\ldots, \bh_K$, testing the projected hypotheses $H_0^{\bh_1},\ldots,H_0^{\bh_K}$, and selecting an appropriate way to mix the resulting $p$-values.
+For example, using the FDR method proposed in \cite{Benjamini2001} (see Section 2.2.2 of \cite{Cuesta-Albertos2010}), it is possible to control the final rejection rate to be \textit{at most} $\alpha$ under \nolinebreak[4]$H_0$. \\